limhenry/spotify-stations/README.md

 ## Techs/Features
  - Polymer (Web Components FTW)
- - Vibrate when scrolling the list (C)
+ - Vibrate when scrolling the list
  - It doesn't play any music
  - It's not the real Spotify Stations app